 Deep sky photography with the Seestar S50 smart telescope

-Photographs below have been taken in a light polluted urban area (Bortle class 7) and are presented in order of increasing distance
+Photographs below have been taken in a light polluted urban area (Bortle class 7).

 For enlargement: click in image